| Author |

 |

-The proportion of diesel fuel in the oil has now continuously increased.
+The proportion of diesel fuel in the oil has been steadily increasing.

-I have all the oil tested and changed at the lab every 7000km.
+I have the oil analyzed in a lab and changed every 7,000 km.

-I once read that 10% is considered a critical upper limit.
+I once read that 10% is still considered an acceptable upper limit.

-Therefore, I have no choice but to change the oil every 5000km in the future.
+In the future, I won't have any other choice but to change the oil every 5000 km.
 VW is not interested in the problem with my vehicle.

 The logged values (13, 18, 23) and temperatures were plausible.